Preparation of an Emissions Trading System (ETS) in Mexico

 - Building on the work of the Climate Alliance and with the support of the project, the adaptation of the Climate Change Act (LGCC) came into force in July 2018, which envisages the introduction of an ETS from 2022 and a three-year pilot from 2019.

 - Results of technical and legal advice on the project will be incorporated in the development of the legal framework and in the negotiations with the private sector.
-The secondary legislation for the ETS pilot phase is due to be published in November 2018.
-A three-year pilot phase is scheduled to commence in January 2019, focusing in particular on the preparation and capacity development of the private sector and helping to generate high-quality carbon data for decision-making.
+A three-year pilot phase focuses in particular on the preparation and capacity development of the private sector and helping to generate high-quality carbon data for decision-making.
 The project continues to support the implementation of the meetings of the public-private working group on emissions trading, in whose legal framework and design elements are discussed (since 09/2017).
 This is flanked by further training measures for industry representatives who are showing increasing interest and want to prepare for an ETS (basic and advanced courses since 02/2018, sector training from 11/2018, study trip 10/2018, development of information materials and factsheets).

 - The basic elements of the ETS pilot phase are based on analyzes of the project on sector coverage, cap-setting, competitive impact, institutional design, legal framework and integration with other policy instruments in the field of energy, in particular the clean-energy certificate system.
-These basic elements were officially presented to government and industry representatives in a joint SEMARNAT and GIZ conference (06/2018).
+These basic elements were officially presented to government and industry representatives in a joint conference of the Mexican Ministry for the Environment (SEMARNAT) and GIZ (06/2018).
 The studies will be published jointly by SEMARNAT and GIZ by the end of the year.
 Currently, recommendations for the allocation of emission rights are being developed (07 / 2018-11 / 2018), which are to be used by SEMARNAT for regulation.

 - With SEMARNAT, Central Bank, Ministry of Finance and Banking Supervision, the link between financial market regulation / financial actors and emissions trading in Mexico is analyzed to identify regulatory needs for a secondary market (10 / 2018-04 / 2019).